aische/hwfi/docs/tool-use.md

 # LLM tool-use (agentic function calling)

-Status: **goal / not implemented.** This document describes a feature we want and an analysis of what it would take to build.
+Status: **goal / not implemented.** This document describes a feature we want and an analysis of what it would take.
 It is a design note, not a spec change yet.
-The current spec explicitly lists the closest version of this ("dynamic workflow synthesis by agents") as deferred to v1.1+ (spec §13).
+The current spec lists the closest version of this ("dynamic workflow synthesis by agents") as deferred to v1.1+ (spec §13).

+A working reference for the design exists at `../llm-workflow`; §3 distills what to borrow from it and where hwfi must differ.

 ## 1. The goal